UK Company Restoration

 If the purpose for restoration is purely to release funds amounting to less than £3,000 in cash it is not always necessary to issue proceedings to restore the Company.
 This is because the Company does not intend to trade.
 Each case will be decided on merit and is at the discretion of the Treasury Solicitor.

 The vast majority of cases are straightforward.
-In the event that the restoration encounters difficulties – if say a 3rd party were to oppose it, it is not possible to predict the professional costs, but no costs will be incurred without prior notification.
+In the event that the restoration encounters difficulties – if say a third party were to oppose it, it is not possible to predict the professional costs, but no costs will be incurred without prior notification.